 What's A Dive Roll?
 What's the difference between a Stand Up and Floorless Coaster?
 When reading traditional Theme Park Websites, the writer will sometimes use different words and terms that you may be unfamiliar with.
 Below, in plain English, are the definition to those confusing terms!

-A type of coaster where riders are seated like a regular inverted coaster, and then hoisted to a 90 degree angle and hung below the track facing down in a "flying" position.
+A type of coaster where riders are seated like a regular inverted coaster, and then are rotated and hung below the track facing down in a "flying" position.

-A type of coaster where the rider's cars spin 360 degrees
+A type of coaster where the rider's car spins 360 degrees.

-The modern element where riders go upside down in a loop
+A classic element where riders go upside down in a full 360 degree loop.

 Zero G Roll

-An element where the track flips riders 360 degrees with "Zero G's"
+An element where the track twists riders 360 degrees with "Zero G's".

 A double-inversion element where riders turn upside down and them again.
-The element forms a "Cobra Head" and is found mostly on Vekoma's Boomerang Model Coaster.
+The element gets its name due to the track formation of a "Cobra Head".

 An element, also known as a "flat spin", where riders go upside down.
-Think of it as a regular vertical loop with the beginning and ending points spread out vertically.
+Think of it as a regular vertical loop with the beginning and ending points separated out in a vertical straight line.

-An element that appears as a traditional vertical loop, but twists 90 degrees upright so you never are fully upside-down.
+An element that appears as a traditional vertical loop, but twists 90 degrees upright so riders are never fully upside-down.

-Found on Wing Coasters, riders are turned 180 degrees to fully inverted, and are upside-down as the coaster makes a "C" shaped drop down the first drop.
+Found on Wing Coasters, riders are turned 180 degrees to a fully inverted position and are suspended upside-down as the coaster track forms a "C" shaped drop.